 Recipient agrees that in the event that CMI determines or has a reasonable belief that Recipient has made or may have made a use, reuse or disclosure of the Biobank Data that is not authorized by this DUA, CMI, at its sole discretion, may require Recipient to: (i) promptly investigate and report the Recipient’s determinations regarding any alleged or actual unauthorized use, reuse or disclosure, (ii) promptly resolve any problems identified by the investigation; (iii) submit a formal response to an allegation of unauthorized use, reuse or disclosure; (iv) submit a corrective action plan with steps designed to prevent any future unauthorized uses, reuses or disclosures; and (v) return data files to CMI or destroy such data files.
 Recipient understands that as a result of CMI’s determination or reasonable belief that unauthorized uses, reuses or disclosures have taken place, CMI may terminate access to the Biobank Data for a period of time to be determined by CMI.

-Recipient shall report to the U.S. Department of Health and Human Services any (i) breach of personally identifiable information (“PII”) from the Biobank Data, (ii) loss of such data or (iii) disclosure of such data to any unauthorized persons within one (1) hour and cooperate fully in the federal security incident process or any notification process required by law.
+Recipient shall report to the U.S. Department of Health and Human Services any (i) breach of personally identifiable information (“PII”) from the Biobank Data, (ii) loss of such data or (iii) disclosure of such data to any unauthorized persons within one (1) hour of discovery of such disclosure and cooperate fully in the federal security incident process or any notification process required by law.
 Recipient shall bear the cost and liability for any breaches of PII while such data are entrusted to Recipient.
 Furthermore, if CMI determines that the risk of harm requires notification of affected individual persons of the security breach and/or other remedies, Recipient agrees to carry out such remedies without cost to CMI.

 Non-Endorsement.
 Recipient agrees not to claim or imply endorsement by CMI of (a) the project or projects being conducted under the Approved Scope of Work, (b) Recipient Parties or any other entities or personnel related to or involved in the project(s) or (c) any resulting commercial product(s).

 Recipient's Compliance with Institutional Requirements.
 Recipient agrees to comply with all Recipient Institution’s applicable rules for the protection of human subjects, which may include the regulations at 45 C.F.R.
-Part 46, and other federal and state laws governing the use of the Biobank Data.
-The terms of this DUA are in addition to, and do not supersede any of, Recipient Institution's institutional policies or any local, state, and/or federal laws and regulations that provide additional protections for human subjects.
+Part 46, and other federal and provincial laws governing the use of the Biobank Data.
+The terms of this DUA are in addition to, and do not supersede any of, Recipient Institution's institutional policies or any local, provincial, and/or federal laws and regulations that provide additional protections for human subjects.

 Recipient’s Compliance with Approved Scope of Work, Law and the DUA.
-Recipient agrees that any access, receipt and use of the Biobank Data shall be in accordance with the Approved Scope of Work, all applicable state and federal law and regulations (including the Health Information Technology for Economic and Clinical Health Act (HIPAA)) and this DUA.
+Recipient agrees that any access, receipt and use of the Biobank Data shall be in accordance with the Approved Scope of Work, all applicable state and federal law and regulations (including the Personal Health Information Protection Act (PHIPA) and this DUA.
 Recipient shall report promptly to CMI any material change in the Approved Scope of Work and any unanticipated problems involving risks to the subjects.
 In addition, Recipient shall promptly report any violations of the terms of this DUA to CMI.

 Publicity.
 Recipient hereby acknowledges and agrees that CMI may summarize on its website the Approved Scope of Work along with Recipient’s name.